opsmop/opsmop/docs/source/advanced.rst

 Provider Selection
 ==================

+We've discussed Types a bit already.

 When we talk about things like "File()", "Service()", or "Package()" in OpsMop, we call them resources, but really resources come in two parts - Types and Providers.

-Often, :ref:`types` may be coded to return a default *Provider* on a specific platform.
-Sometimes types have only one implementation.
-The File() resource has only one implementation but there will be many different implementations for Package().
+Often, :ref:`types` may be coded to return only one provider.
+Other modules may choose a default based on the operating sysstem.
+As an example, the File() resource has only one implementation but there will be many different implementations for Package().

-Providers are the implementation code that make changes expressed in a Type.
+Providers are the implementation code that make system changes as expressed in a Type.
 The Type just defines the request.

 To install a package using the default *Provider*, we don't have to do anything special:

 .. code-block:: python

-    def resources(self):
+    def set_resources(self):
         return Resources(
             Package(name="cowsay")
         )